5 Common Great Pyrenees Health Concerns

 Osteosarcoma

 Osteosarcoma, otherwise known as bone cancer, is unfortunately more common in Great Pyrenees pups.
-The condition creates tumors that break down bones overtime along with other tissues including those of the kidney and liver.
+The condition creates tumors that break down bones over time, along with other tissues, including those of the kidney and liver.
 Osteosarcoma is incredibly painful and may cause swelling or lameness in the affected area.

 This aggressive disease can only be properly treated through surgical removal of the affected area.
 If that avenue is no longer possible, your veterinarian may recommend chemotherapy.
 At the very least, affected dogs will have access to pain medication to help cope with the painful disease.